 Autumn is almost here.
-Though in many parts of the world, people will start putting away their blouses, shorts and dresses, Barcelona weather will allow us to continue to enjoy a slow and warm transition to autumn weather.
-There are many festivities coming up this month, but also some of the summer activities, such as festivals and movie nights are still ongoing.
-Just because summer is coming to an end, doesn’t mean the party has to!
+Though in many parts of the world, people will start putting away their blouses, shorts, and dresses, Barcelona weather will allow us to continue to enjoy a slow and warm transition to autumn weather.
+There are many festivities coming up this month, but also some of the summer activities such as festivals and movie nights are still going on.
+Just because summer is coming to an end doesn’t mean the party has to!

 Activities and events in September in Barcelona

 The National Day of Catalonia, also known as ‘Diada Nacional de Catalunya‘ or simply ‘La Diada’, is celebrated annually on the 11th September.
 This is a day where Catalan nationalists will pay their respects to fallen soldiers who died defending the city of Barcelona during the siege of 1714.
 Demonstrations in support of Catalonia’s independence are common, in addition to festivities where traditional Catalan cuisine, culture, and music are shared.

 This is known to be the festival of all the festivals in Barcelona.
 It is a macro-festival that includes separate festivals.
 The intent of these festivals is to showcase the cultural wealth of Barcelona.
 Creatives from all around Barcelona come together to showcase all the different art forms, old and new.

 The festival takes place every year at the end of September.
 The official feast day is on the 24th of September.
 The celebration has been an official holiday of the city since 1871.
 That year the local government put together different special activities to celebrate the Roman Catholic feast day of La Mare de Déu de la Mercè, also known as the Virgin of Grace.